You’ve probably heard this public pegged misconception: the legal aspect of owning property in Kenya is an undemanding exercise. Incorrect!

 g) Making sure there is no conflict of interest in the purchase.

 If the search results are satisfactory, he should check that the land is on the Ndungu Land Report under the section on illegal and irregularly allocated property.

-Your Advocate will advise you on the consequential results of the due diligence and the way forward.
+Your advocate will advise you on the consequential results of the due diligence and the way forward.
 He must make you aware of the important dates during the course of your agreement.
-If it is not possible to meet a deadline, he will negotiate for more time so that you can meet any necessary requirements.
+If it is not possible to meet a deadline, he will negotiate for more time to meet any necessary requirements.

-A property advocate must oversee the transfer process to a satisfactory completion of the purchase.
+A property advocate must oversee the transfer process to the satisfactory completion of the purchase.
 He must put together the purchase price and outgoing costs in the Advocate’s trust account on time.
-If you want a mortgage, he should communicate with your financier and ensure that you meet the requirements to help you get the mortgage on the completion date.
+If you want a mortgage, he should communicate with your financier.
+They will also ensure that you meet the requirements to help you get the mortgage on the completion date.

-Your Advocate will prepare, review, amend and attest the Agreement for Sale and Transfer documents executed by you.
-He will then arrange to transfer the deposit of the purchase price, ownership details of the property into your names, and advice on stamp duty payable (normally 4% of the purchase sum or 2% for freehold/agricultural land) together with any outgoing costs.
-Thereafter, he will transfer the balance of the purchase price to the seller, give you together with the financier an updated copy of the title certificate and the mortgage.
+Your Advocate will prepare, review, amend, and attest the Agreement for Sale and Transfer documents executed by you.
+He will then arrange to transfer the deposit of the purchase price, ownership details of the property into your names, and advice on stamp duty payable.
+Stamp duty costs- (normally 4% of the purchase sum or 2% for freehold/agricultural land) together with any outgoing costs.
+Thereafter, he will transfer the balance of the purchase price to the seller, and give you together with the financier an updated copy of the title certificate and the mortgage.
 Lastly, he must arrange for the handover in liaison with the Vendor’s Agent.